w3f/Grants-Program/applications/Gluon_decentralized_hardware_wallet_services.md

 ### Overview

+Leaking or losing private keys are the primary concern for most blockchain users.
+Gluon uses a new approach to prevent such a disaster.

-Gluon Wallet is a Taas (Trust-as-a-Service) application that provides hardware crypto wallet services to crypto users.
+Gluon is a Taas (Trust-as-a-Service) application that provides hardware crypto wallet services to crypto users.
 Our design goal is to create an all-in-one private key manager for MultiSig-enabled blockchains.

 Features:
 - Passwordless to users.
 Users won't take responsibility for backup mnemonic phrases.
 - Social disaster recovery when users lose all authentication devices.
-- Private keys managed by Gluon over TEA network are randomly distributed and encrypted by hardware protected modules.
+- Private keys managed by Gluon over TEA network are randomly distributed and encrypted by TEA Nodes, which are are hardware secure modules(HSM).
 No single point of failure.
-- Tolerance of up to 1/3 compromised nodes.
+- Tolerance of up to 1/3 compromised or failure nodes.
 - Users only need to submit a transaction to Gluon.
 Gluon takes over the rest to sign and commit blockchain.
 - Leverages popular biometric technologies in mobile devices to get better user experiences without compromising security.